 About Dady Chery

-Dady Chery is the Editor of Haiti Chery and Co-Editor in Chief of News Junkie Post.
-She is the author of We Have Dared to Be Free: Haiti’s Struggle Against Occupation.
+Dady Chery is the Editor of Haiti Chery and the author of We Have Dared to Be Free: Haiti’s Struggle Against Occupation.
 In addition to being an associate professor in the biological sciences, Chery is Haitian-born journalist, playwright, essayist, and poet who writes in English, French, and her native Kreyol.
 She writes extensively about Haiti and world issues such as climate change.
 Her many contributions to Haitian news include the first proposal that Haiti’s cholera had been imported into the country by the United Nations, and the first description of Haiti’s mineral wealth.

 Dr. Chery’s articles appear regularly in Haiti Chery and News Junkie Post.
-In addition, her work has appeared in Alternet, Black Agenda Report, Buzzflash, Canada Haiti Action Network, Climate & Capitalism, CounterPunch, DESACATO, Global Research, Haiti Liberte, OpEd News, Popular Resistance, RT Op-Edge, San Francisco Bay View, Synthesis/Regeneration Magazine, Tortilla con Sal, Venezuela Analysis, Z Communications, and other publications.
+In addition, her work has appeared in Alternet, Black Agenda Report, Buzzflash, Canada Haiti Action Network, Climate & Capitalism, CounterPunch, DESACATO, Global Research, Haiti Liberte, OpEd News, Popular Resistance, RT Op-Edge, San Francisco Bay View, Synthesis/Regeneration Magazine, Tortilla con Sal, Venezuela Analysis, Z Communications, the Greanville Post, and other publications.
 She has been interviewed by Sputnik International, Huffington Post, WBAI, PRN, 21st Century Wire, and the Solari Report, among others.
-Her articles have been translated into French, Spanish, Portuguese, German, and Japanese.
+Her articles have been translated into French, Spanish, Portuguese, German, Italian, and Japanese.